Business energy pass-through charges explained (UK, 2026)

 Contract wording differs by supplier

-Common pass-through charges on UK business electricity
+Common pass-through charges on UK business electricity (2026)

 Charge type What it relates to Why it changes Who’s most affected

-TNUoS (Transmission Network Use of System) Charges for using the national transmission network.
+TNUoS (Transmission Network Use of System) Charges for using the national high-voltage transmission network.
 Industry charging statements, demand patterns and (for some) capacity/demand measures.
 Larger demand sites; some structures apply more to HH/settled profiles.

 Tip: When a supplier says “pass-through”, ask for the exact schedule of charges and whether they’re billed as p/kWh, p/day, £/kVA, time-banded, or reconciled after the fact.

-All-inclusive vs pass-through: what’s the difference?
+Fixed (all-inclusive) vs pass-through: what’s the difference?

 Structure What you typically see Pros Watch-outs